 Did you know dry cat food can become stale or rancid?
 Vitamins and fats can erode if the food isn't properly stored.
 Keep food in its original bag for a good reason.
 The bag may have a special barrier to keep food fresher longer.
 To ensure the food's best freshness, put the original bag in a sealed container and place it in a cool, moisture-free environment.

 If your cat has stopped eating its normal food, check to see if there's a recall on that particular food.
 It's another good reason why you should consider keeping your cat's dry food in its original bag so you can check the bar code.
 Sometimes a cat can sense that something is wrong with their food and won't eat it.

 How to Get Your Cat to Eat

-- If an upper respiratory disease has caused your cat to be congested and unable to smell its food, you may be able to help clear its nasal passages by placing it in a steamy bathroom or putting saline drops in its nostrils.
-This will help break up the nasal discharge and hopefully help the cat to smell its food and breathe more easily.
+- If an upper respiratory disease has caused your cat to be congested and unable to smell its food, help your pet clear its nasal passages.
+Take your cat into a steamy bathroom or if you can, put saline drops in its nostrils.
+This breaks up the nasal discharge and helps your cat breathe easily so it can once again smell its food.

 - Tweak your cat's wet food to entice it to eat again.
 Try heating up cold wet cat food or tuna for a few seconds in the microwave.
 Or, offer your cat canned kitten food, canned tuna, or canned chicken to whet your pet's appetite.

 - Experiment by choosing a different flavor, texture, or shape of food to feed your cat.

 - Make cat food from scratch.
 Your cat may prefer the fresher ingredients in a home-prepared recipe.